-“I try to practice a “simple alchemy”, attempting to give these cast-off, “worthless” objects surprising new identities, to infuse their stories with new layers of meaning.
-The beauty that interests me most comes through the struggle to bring things from a place of loss… into a new life – to insist on the possibility of transformation.”
+“I try to practice a simple alchemy, attempting to give these cast-off, “worthless” objects surprising new identities, to infuse their stories with new layers of meaning.
+The beauty that interests me most comes from the struggle to bring things back from a place of loss… into a new life – to insist on the possibility of transformation.”

 Growing up on a US military airbase, Paul Villinski was captivated by the world of aviation.
 His childhood was lulled by stories of planes, model aircrafts and a fascination for the sky, which never completely left him.
 He then became a pilot and could not step outside without contemplating the sky and daydreaming.
 His work is strongly anchored in this universe.

 In the 1990s, Paul Villinski aspired to address the topic of addiction in his works, and it was at this time that he began to recover cans in the street.
 Often crushed, flattened, damaged, broken or irreparable, he sees in these cans a metaphor for drug addiction and effects created by it.